qaware/qaware-blog-source/content/posts/java-service-queues.md

 Using anything outside of the provided dot-syntax can be risky, as it could result in blocking I/O operations.
 Even an ordinary *System.out.println* line is problematic, because it could be a blocking I/O operation.
 Also your entire code must be written in reactive language, and the same goes for all dependencies.
-The style fights the design of Java and pays a high price in maintainability and ovservability.
+The style fights the design of Java and pays a high price in maintainability and observability.

 But reactive programming for I/O-driven services will soon be replaced by a new Java feature: *Virtual Threads*.